-The STUG Award recognizes significant contributions to the community that reflect the spirit and character demonstrated by those who came together in the Software Tools User Group (STUG).
-Recipients of the annual STUG award conspicuously exhibit a contribution to the reusable code-base available to all and/or the provision of a significant enabling technology to users in a widely available form.
+The STUG Award recognized significant contributions to the community that reflect the spirit and character demonstrated by those who came together in the Software Tools User Group (STUG).
+Past recipients of the annual STUG award conspicuously exhibit a contribution to the reusable code-base available to all and/or the provision of a significant enabling technology to users in a widely available form.

 2013: Luke Kanies

 For Puppet, a widely-deployed open source tool that often serves to introduce the concept of configuration management to sysadmins and DevOps engineers alike, helping to drive the community forward.

 Arthur David Olson receives the STUG award for the creation and maintenance of OlsonTZ, also known as the IANA Time Zone database and the zoneinfo database, deployed in nearly every flavor of UNIX and Linux.
 It is also used in Java, PostgreSQL, Oracle, and other databases.
 This database has been successfully maintained without oversight by a standards body.
 Olson has maintained the database, coordinated the mailing list and volunteers, and provided a release platform.

 - Proposal for IANA to assume operational responsibilities

 - A literary appreciation of the Olson/Zoneinfo/tz database

 Today, we take it for granted that we can run a number of different operating environments on the same local hardware.
 Virtual environments have become central to handling the many issues we in the systems community deal with every day.
 That capability was not always readily available.
 Fabrice did not invent binary translation, cpu emulation, or virtualization, but his project, called QEMU, has become the keystone of many well-known products.